qkunst/collectiemanagement/report.md

     without_works
       should return attachments without works
     for_role
+      should return all for advisor
-      should always work for admin
+      should return all for admin
+      should filter compliance
+      should filter facility_manager
+      should filter appraiser
+      should filter qkunst
+      should show none for readonly
     for_me
       should always work for admin
       should always work for admin